 In the standards area, two principal types of problems harm U.S. companies.
 First, Chinese government officials in some instances have reportedly pressured foreign companies seeking to participate in the standards-setting process to license their technology or intellectual property on unfavorable terms.
 Second, China has continued to pursue unique national standards in a number of high technology areas where international standards already exist, such as 3G and 4G telecommunications standards, Wi-Fi standards and information security standards.
 To date, bilateral engagement has yielded minimal progress in resolving these matters.

-The United States continues to press China to take concrete steps toward fulfilling its commitment to accede to the WTO’s Government Procurement Agreement (GPA) and to open up its vast government procurement market to the United States and other GPA parties.
+The United States continues to press China to take concrete steps toward fulfilling its commitment to accede to the GPA and to open up its vast government procurement market to the United States and other GPA parties.
 To date, however, the United States, the EU, and other GPA parties have viewed China’s offers of coverage as highly disappointing in scope and coverage.
-China submitted its fourth revised offer in December 2013.
-This offer showed some progress in areas consistent with a commitment that China had made at the July 2013 S&ED meeting, including by lowering thresholds and increasing sub-central entities coverage and other coverage, but it fell short of U.S. expectations and remains far from acceptable to the United States and other GPA parties.
-At the December 2013 JCCT meeting, China agreed to accelerate its GPA accession negotiations and submit in 2014 an additional revised offer that is on the whole commensurate with the coverage of GPA parties.
-China submitted a revised offer near the end of December 2014.
+China submitted its fifth revised offer in December 2014.
+This offer showed progress in a number of areas, including thresholds, entity coverage and services coverage.
+Nonetheless, it fell short of U.S. expectations and remains far from acceptable to the United States and other GPA parties as significant deficiencies remain in a number of critical areas, including thresholds, entity coverage, services coverage and exclusions.

 China’s current government procurement regime is governed by two important laws.
 The Government Procurement Law, which is administered by the Ministry of Finance, governs purchasing activities conducted with fiscal funds by state organs and other organizations at all levels of government in China.
 The Tendering and Bidding Law falls under the jurisdiction of the National Development and Reform Commission and imposes uniform tendering and bidding procedures for certain classes of procurement projects in China, notably construction and works projects, without regard for the type of entity that conducts the procurement.
 Both laws cover important procurements that GPA parties would consider to be government procurement eligible for coverage under the GPA.
 The United States will continue to work with the Chinese government to ensure that China’s future GPA offers include coverage of government procurement regardless of which law it falls under, including procurement conducted by both government entities and other entities, such as state-owned enterprises.